Tags

 news

-The Hacker News1 day ago
+The Hacker Newsabout 2 months ago

 The malware authors associated with a Phishing-as-a-Service (PhaaS) kit known as Sneaky 2FA have incorporated Browser-in-the-Browser (BitB) functionality into their arsenal, underscoring the continued evolution of such offerings and further making it easier for less-skilled threat actors to mount attacks at scale.
 Push Security, in a report shared with The Hacker News, said it observed the use